-An MSSP provides a range of different services depending on the needs of your business.
+An MSSP provides a range of different available services depending on the needs of your business.

-Businesses can shortlist their MSSP through reading reviews and researching their previous experience to help determine if the MSSP can meet its security requirements.
+Businesses can determine if the MSSP can meet its security requirements

-Firewalls and VPNs are commonly outsourced to MSSPs as they can be monitored 24/7.
+Firewalls and VPNs are two areas commonly outsourced to MSSPs because they can be monitored 24/7.

 Newer firewalls are capable of analysing network traffic behaviour and application-layer data.
-However, organisations moving resources into AWS and third parties can find it more difficult stay secure.
-AWS has a request rate limit which is calculated per account so multiple user resources will be restricted.
-Firewall and VPN management can be an effective way to reduce the workload of a security team while focusing on other aspects of security.
+However, organisations moving resources into AWS and third parties can find it more difficult to stay secure.
+For example, AWS has a request rate limit which is calculated per account so multiple user resources will be restricted.